Icinga/icinga-doc/markdown/en/monitoring-printers.md

 There are several steps you'll need to follow in order to monitor a new network printer.
 They are:

-1. Perform first-time prerequisites

-2. Create new host and service definitions for monitoring the printer

-3. Restart the Icinga daemon

 ### 2.16.4.
 What's Already Done For You

 To make your life a bit easier, a few configuration tasks have already been done for you:

--   A *check\_hpjd* command definition has been added to the *commands.cfg* file.
-This allows you to use the *check\_hpjd* plugin to monitor network printers.

--   A printer host template (called *generic-printer*) has already been created in the *templates.cfg* file.
-This allows you to add new printer host definitions in a simple manner.

 The above-mentioned config files can be found in the */usr/local/icinga/etc/objects/* directory.
 You can modify the